sidwan02/CSCI-0320-integration-2-pathfinding/README.md

 **NodeDistanceCalculators**: This class contains the method using which distances between nodes are calculated.

 **DeleteCommandHandler**: This class handles the delete command created to assist in deleting all of a particular user's data from the SQL Checkin table.

-**CheckinObjectPersistence** This class is used to store a reference to the currently running CheckinThread to allow access to this across the program.

-#### stars

-**StarsCommandHandler**: This class handles the stars command.

-**NaiveCommandsHandler**: This class handles the naive_neighbors and naive_radius commands.

-**KdTreeCommandsHandler**: This class handles the neighbors and radius commands.

-**StarsResultParsers**: This class contains all methods required for parsing Lists of Coordinates to either the REPL or the GUI.

-### Partner Maps Contributions

-psekhsar provided the Dijkstra/A* implementation.
-We used this implementation since it was cleaner and the algorithm seemed more intuitive to us.
-We were able to integrate this within the framework of sdiwan2's overall code by changing certain function names and interfaces, as well as modifying the algorithm slightly to work with the heuristic functionality in sidwan2's code.
-Additionally, we added the common ErrorMessages class functionality from psekhsar's code which involved abstracting out error messages from the entire code and integrating all of them with a single, consistent place to add and modify these messages.

-sdiwan2 provided the REPL structure.
-We found this REPL implementation with functional interfaces to be cleaner and more intuitive, and different components of the program seemed to fit together better.
-We also found it easier to use the remaining functionality of the codebase that provided the REPL.
-And so we used sdiwan2's code as the base and integrated psekhsar's Dijkstra implementation into it,  maintaining the whole command handler set-up from sdiwan2's code.

-### Partner Maps Division of Labor

-Please note that these indicate 'work done mostly by', and not 'work done only by'

-**psekhsar**
-1. Merging code bases and system tests
-2. Integrating an error class
-3. SQL for maps 4
-4. Frontend caching ways
-5. Checkin GUI

-**sdiwan2**
-1. Canvas display
-2. Panning/zooming
-3. Adding delete functionality
-4. Route display
-5. Backend GUI handler class

-### Design Details

-#### Frontend

-We have maintained a distinction between the canvas bounds and the grid bounds.
-Canvas bounds represent the latitude and longitude boundaries of the top, left, bottom and right most edges of the canvas that may be displayed.
-On the other hand, gridbounds have a fixed hyperparametrized size of 0.008 lat/lon distance and serve as gridboxes for requesting ways from the backend or cache whenever necessary.

-When attempting to get an intersection by clicking on the map, if the user attempts to click on a node that is untraversable or that lies at the intersection of a street with empty name, then an error will populate at the top of the page.
-We do not allow for clicking untraversable nodes because the user will never be able to find paths to that node.
-And, we do not allow clicking of a node at the intersection of a street with empty/no name because route names may not be unique, especially not the empty name, which could imply that getting a route with that coordinate could choose some other street with empty name somewhere different from where the user intends.

-We have implemented the following functionality in the frontend in addition to minimum functionality:

-1. Latitude/longitude inputs

-Please note that we have hidden this div within the route.js file in our maps react app src folder because otherwise scrolling on the map would have caused scrolling down the page.
-We encourage the TA to show the div.
-You may find appropriate instructions at the bottom of the route.js file within the return block on how to show this div.

-2. Coloring of road types

-3. Legend of road types

-This legend is not hardcoded, but instead maps over a dict that we have created within the route.js file.
-You will notice that some dicts in the route.js file have some route names commented out.
-This is because any future developers may choose to add them to the dict and see their colors populate appropriately if they choose to do so.

-4. Start/end note highlighting

-When the user clicks on the map to get an intersection point, they will see valid intersections highlighted either blue or green.

-5. Display of start/end node intersecting streets

-When the user clicks on the map to get an intersection point, they will see the corresponding street intersections populate in the route input boxes.
-We have implemented this by adding additional functionality in the backend that queries the loaded DB to find intersecting streets given a node.

-6. Loading state

-When a map is loading or state is updating, a loader will populate that gives the user confidence that the app has not crashed :-) and has registered their request.

-7. Road name dynamic display

-Different zoom levels will dynamically populate different road types depending on how long each road is in pixels.
-The road names are also populated in the direction of the road to minimize confusion about which name is for which street.

 #### Backend